Yes, You Need Different Running Shoes in the Winter. Here Are 5 Podiatrist-Recommended Pairs

 Add in the potential hazards and increased physical demand of running on snow or ice, and it's clear that winter running is an extra-taxing workout.
 But just because you have the grit and determination to get in your miles outside doesn’t mean your regular running shoes are up to the task.
-Winter running shoes need to be able to stand up to the elements of the season—the cold temperatures, snow, sleet, freezing rain, and icy roads—and keep you safe through it all.
+Winter sneakers need to be able to stand up to the elements of the season—the cold temperatures, snow, sleet, freezing rain, and icy roads—and keep you safe through it all.

 What should you look for in winter running shoes?